 - Once the mushrooms are dry and crisp, let cool and package in glass jars or seal-able plastic bags.
 Mushrooms will keep longest in this form, so label and date your jar or bag and store in a cool and dry place.

 The traditional dehydration method, for these mushrooms, involves pulling the mushroom apart and shredding it by hand.
 This technique takes a bit longer than slicing, but is useful for teas and when you want to add the mushroom to soups or sauces.
+The slicing technique does work if you want to make your own lion’s mane extract.

 Making Lions Mane Mushroom Powder: